There are over two hundred islands in the Special Administrative Region of Hong Kong, and the main island, Hong Kong Island, isn’t the largest.

 Peng Chau Island Videos

-The following three videos are not the most entertaining in the world but they do each contain some fabulous still images of Peng Chau and they will give you a really good appreciation of what you might experience on a trip to this tranquil little island.
+The following 3 videos each contain some fabulous images of Peng Chau.
+They will give you a really good appreciation of what you might experience on a trip to this tranquil little island.

 The Hungry Ghost Festival is a traditional Chinese festival and holiday celebrated by Chinese in many countries.
 The 7th moon in the lunar calendar is supposedly when restless spirits roam the earth, and when the believers make efforts to appease the ghosts and ancestors – particularly during the Hungry Ghost Festival itself.